typedb-osi/typedb-loader/README.md

 #### Processor Configuration

-The processor configuration file describes how you want data to be added according to your schema.
+The processor configuration file describes how you want data to be migrated according to your schema.
 There are two difference processor types - one for entities and one for relations.

 To get started, define the "processors" list in your processor configuration file: